 This ingredient is effective in plaque removal as well as teeth whitening (in higher concentrations), but it’s not effective in tartar removal.
 By releasing oxygen it reduces anaerobic bacteria count, and by breaking through the slime barrier (which protects a biofilm) it destroys bacteria’s cell walls which is helpful in clearing bacteria located in periodontal pockets thus helping you with gingiva health.
 Caution: hydrogen peroxide is a strong oxidizer, very potent at killing bacteria, which apparently is also bad news: using it affects negatively your oral microbiome (the good bacteria in your mouth), which may cause negative long-term side effects such as higher cavity risk.
 It also affects digestion and some studies say it could be cancerogenic, so we do not recommend using it regularly or as a mouthwash ingredient.

 Removing tartar with baking soda

-Baking Soda (sodium bicarbonate) is a pure, natural product which is non-toxic.
-It is used in some toothpastes as an additional ingridient, but can be purchased separately.
-It has low abrasiveness so it’s safe to use, and studies show that toothpastes with baking soda are more effective at removing plaque.
-While it’s not acidic and probably won’t harm your teeth unless overused, baking soda itself is more effective when it comes to whitening teeth or removing stains rather than removing tartar.
+Baking Soda (sodium bicarbonate) is a pure, natural product that is non-toxic.
+It is used in some kinds of toothpaste as an additional ingredient but can be purchased separately.
+It has low abrasiveness so it’s safe to use, and studies show that toothpaste with baking soda is more effective at removing plaque.
+While it’s not acidic and probably won’t harm your teeth unless overused, baking soda itself is more effective when it comes to whitening teeth or removing stains rather than removing the tartar.
 So even though it may remove some tartar you’d need to use it frequently and by doing so you risk damaging your teeth irreversibly.
 If you decided to give it a go try shaking a bit onto your wet toothbrush and then gently scrub teeth.
 You can leave it then for up to ten minutes, then rinse with water.
 Let us know if you had any success in the comments section!

 The bottom line: